geekswaroop/OS-Simulator/README.md

 # OS-Simulator

 This is an application built using Vanilla JS, HTML and CSS which simulates the Operating Systems Concepts.
+The password for the login screen is "OSsimulator".

 ### Steps to Run